kpeeters/cadabra2/JUPYTER.rst

 installer will ask for the password but you won't see that prompt, making it look like the installation process hangs).

+*New*: it should now also be possible to simply install the conda package for the Jupyter kernel. *New*

 Become root (you cannot write into `/opt/tljh` otherwise) and set the conda path using::